 Our research found there is no offline mode on the EFTPOS machines of Tyro, Smartpay Australia, Zeller, NAB, Mint Payments or PayNuts.

 Lightspeed Payments and Shopify card machines can work offline, but the feature is only available to some of its merchants (as “early access” or “beta”).
-Stripe Terminal has offline functionality, but it requires some complicated coding to set up with your POS system.
+Stripe Terminal supports offline mode, but requires development work to set up with your POS system.

 The old fallback method: credit card imprinter

-Recent years have seen the rise of a different method: paying online by link.
+Recent years have seen the rise of different methods: paying online by link, or accepting contactless taps on a phone.

 The customer can then pay on the spot if they open the link on their phone and complete the transaction in the online checkout like any other ecommerce sale.

 To have this backup, the business needs to be signed up with a payment provider that can send payment links from an app.
-Transaction fees for pay-by-link are usually higher than EFTPOS fees, since more security protocols are used when the card is not electronically read in a card machine.
+Transaction fees are usually higher than for EFTPOS, since more security protocols are used when the card is not electronically read in a card machine.

 Agreeing on another way with the customer

-If you can’t take the card payment upfront, you have a few last resorts that risk losing the customer – but they could save the sale.
+If you can’t take the card payment upfront, you have a few last resorts that could hopefully save the sale.

 You can obviously ask if they have enough dollars to pay in cash.
 People may likely have small amounts, but large amounts?
 Probably not.
-In that case, ask the customer to take out cash from an ATM and come back to pay.
+In that case, ask the customer to take out cash from an ATM and come back.

 Alternatively, get them to write down their phone number so you can call them if they’re willing to come back when the EFTPOS machine is up and running again.